 And the peoples with equity.

 a.
-For He is coming to judge the earth: The strong and deep praise described in this Psalm is not only for the marvelous things God has done (Psalm 98:1).
-It is also for the work He is about to do—with righteousness He shall judge the world.
-His righteous rule and reign is a welcome relief for all creation that has suffered under the sin and rebellion of mankind.
+For He is coming to judge the earth: The strong and deep praise described in this psalm is not only for the marvelous things God has done (Psalm 98:1).
+It is also for the work He is about to do – with righteousness He shall judge the world.
+His righteous rule and reign will be a welcome relief for all creation that has suffered under the sin and rebellion of mankind.

 i.
 “It makes the point which Romans 8:19ff. expounds: that nature will not come into its own until man himself, its proper master, is ruled in righteousness and equity.”
 (Kidner)